 - Bat Wing

 Step Two: Attach the Labels to the Jars

-After you have printed or created the labels, distres the edges iwth a bit of distress ink.
-You can use a make up sponge, or just drag the edge of the label though the ink pad.
+After you have printed or created the labels, distress the edges with a bit of distress ink.
+You can use a makeup sponge or just drag the edge of the label through the ink pad.